vnikolaew/TurboText/README.md

 ## Contact &colon;envelope&colon;

-If you have any questions, suggestions, or feedback regarding ImageHive, please feel free to reach out to me via e-mail at <victorio.nikolaev25@gmail.com>.
+If you have any questions, suggestions, or feedback regarding TurboText, please feel free to reach out to me via e-mail at <victorio.nikolaev25@gmail.com>.